‘Summer House’ Smackdown: Hamptons Neighbors Unhappy As Season 3 Of Bravo Reality Show Begins Filming

 — Us Weekly (@usweekly) June 4, 2018

 News of the Summer House neighbor drama comes as the show undergoes a major casting shakeup.
-According to Us Weekly, Summer House veterans Lauren and Ashley Wirkus and Stephen McGee have been axed from the show alongside season 2 newcomers Amit Neuman and Danielle Olivera.
+According to Us Weekly, Summer House veterans Lauren and Ashley Wirkus and Stephen McGee have been axed from the show alongside Season 2 newcomers Amit Neuman and Danielle Olivera.
 Carl Radke, Lindsay Hubbard, Kyle Cooke, and Amanda Batula are all expected to return for the show’s third season.

 You can see some of last summer’s antics in the Summer House promo below.

-Summer House season 3 will air early next year on Bravo.
+Summer House Season 3 will air early next year on Bravo.